 - One student is taught 1-on-1 and the other(s) are given worksheets, activities, or music to work on or practice by themselves

-- Students switch places part-way through the lesson, ensuring all students get 1-on-1 learning every week
+- Students switch places part-way through the lesson, ensuring all students get 1-on-1 learning most every week

 - Occasionally, students are given music to work on together with their partner(s), such as duets and group solos

-(This works best with all students on the same instrument, but can work with students on different instruments as well)
+(This works best with all students on the same instrument, but has also worked well with students on different instruments)

 ♪ ♪ ♪ ♪ ♪ ♪